cc673459362/myrete/README.md

 complete the multi-rule read and create. test multi-rule sucessfully.

 06.10 add ctime include file to calculate the time.  using excel on Windows to create thousands of rules. so the function read rule file need tobe changed!

+6.13 night  complete the function read rule and add timesum to count the all WME throw the net's time.